zo-e-la/ctf-writeups/wactf-2022/x=-y/README.md

 The source code included another clue, which was a console log that said something along the lines of this website is using graphQL.
 #### 3. Research:

 Probably way too much research for the task at hand...
-Anyway now I know --too much-- about graphQL.
+Anyway now I know ~~too much~~ about graphQL.

 **Relevant Research to this CTF**
 * [John Hammond's Video on GraphQL](https://www.youtube.com/watch?v=0wPKzinwM7A&ab_channel=JohnHammond)